A Vibronic Coupling Model to Study the Nonadiabatic Dynamics of Polyenes: Theory

 We also add a term to the Hamiltonian that breaks particle-hole symmetry, but maintains inversion symmetry,

 The values of $\epsilon_n$ are listed in the Supporting Information.
+For a given molecule, the particle-hole symmetry-breaking term is found by matching the carbon electron densities of the extended Hubbard-Peierls Hamiltonian to the Mulliken charge densities of a DFT calculation, using a gradient descent algorithm.
+We use the B3LYP functional and def2-TZVP basis set, following the procedure set out by Manawadu and coworkers\cite{manawaduPhotoexcitedStateDynamics2023}.
 Since we can no longer specify particle-hole symmetry, our polyene states have term symbols $A_g$ or $B_u$. $A_g$ states are symmetric with respect to a $C_2$ rotation, while $B_u$ states are anti-symmetric.
 Molecular vibrations with $B_u$ symmetry cause transitions between electronic states in these two sectors.
-For a given molecule, the symmetry-breaking term is found by matching the carbon electron densities of the extended Hubbard-Peierls Hamiltonian to the Mulliken charge densities of a DFT calculation, using a gradient descent algorithm.
-We use the B3LYP functional and def2-TZVP basis set, following the procedure set out by Manawadu and coworkers\cite{manawaduPhotoexcitedStateDynamics2023}.

 The elastic nuclear energy is

 where $K$ is the force constant of a carbon-carbon $\sigma$ bond\cite{ehrenfreundAmplitudePhaseModes1987}.
 The final term penalizes deviation from a fixed chain length. $\Gamma$ is the mean of the expectation value of the bond order operator in the ground state\cite{BarfordBook},